xmos/lib_src/lib_src/doc/rst/lib_src.rst

    ASRC Algorithm Structure

-The ASRC algorithm for is implemented as a two stage structure:
+The ASRC algorithm is implemented as a two stage structure:

  * The Bandwidth control stage includes filters F1 and F2 which are responsible for limiting the bandwidth of the input signal (to min(Fsin/2,Fsout/2) and for providing integer rate sample rate conversion to condition the input signal for the adaptive polyphase stage (F3).
  * The polyphase filter stage consists of the adaptive polyphase filter F3, which effectively provides the asynchronous connection between the input and output clock domains.